Rick3yHuang/JCNetworkParameterization/README.md

 - [ ] add pictures to documentation
 - [ ] not urgent: writing tests
 - [ ] add roadmap to readme.
+- [ ] fix the function addEdge so that it splits edges properly when reticulations are added